marc0x71/mesone.nvim/README.md

 # Description
 Mesone is a NeoVim plugin that will allow you (easily) to manage your workflow with [Meson Build System](https://mesonbuild.com/) directly from your favorite editor.

-You will be able to perform the 'setup' of your project simply by pressing a button, as well as compile it or maybe run your tests.
+You will be able to perform the `setup` of your project simply by pressing a button, as well as `compile` it or maybe run your tests.

-You will also be able to debug your tests, and even your applications, directly from NeoVim thanks to the help of `nvim-dap`, or perform the compilation of your code automagically when you save your changes!
+You will also be able to debug your tests and even your applications, directly from NeoVim thanks to the help of `nvim-dap`, or perform the compilation of your code automagically when you save your changes!

 So what are you waiting for?
 Install it and enjoy! 😀